Bukola-Testimony/Deploying-AWS-VPC-and-webservers-with-Terraform/README.md

 > ![Deploying-AWS-VPC-and-webservers-with-Terraform](/project-architecture.png)

- how to Create a VPC with Public and Private Subnets in AWS.
-Use "my demo" as an example name.
-The VPC should have NAT gateway and an internet gateway.

 ## Introduction

 Creating a Virtual Private Cloud (VPC) with public and private subnets is a great way to isolate your applications and resources away from the public internet.
 This guide will provide step-by-step instructions on how to create a VPC with public and private subnets, a NAT gateway, and an Internet gateway in the Amazon Web Services (AWS) environment.
 We will use “my demo” as an example name for the VPC throughout this guide.